 Healthcare remains a major issue in New Mexico, with many residents struggling to access affordable, quality care.
 Candidates are proposing various solutions to expand access, lower costs, and improve quality.
 These solutions often include expanding Medicaid, increasing funding for community health centers, and implementing innovative models of care delivery.
 There is also a growing focus on addressing the social determinants of health, such as poverty, housing, and food insecurity, which have a significant impact on health outcomes.

 Recent polling data suggests a close race for Governor, with the candidates separated by relatively narrow margins.
-Voter turnout is expected to be high, driven by the intense interest in the election and the high stakes for the state's future.
+Practically speaking, voter turnout is expected to be high, driven by the intense interest in the election and the high stakes for the state's future.
 The outcome of the race will likely depend on which candidate can effectively mobilize their base, appeal to undecided voters, and persuade New Mexicans that they have the best vision for the state.

 Tips and Expert Advice